Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 Côte de Nuits itinerary: Dijon - Corgoloin

-In its first part, the road follows an axis parallel to the former N74,newly renamed D974.
-This prestigious Côte de Nuits is home to some of the world’s greatest red wines, including 24 grands crus out of Burgundy’s 33 (Romanée-Conti, Clos de Vougeot, Chambertin,…).
+The first part of the route runs parallel to the former N74, now renamed the D974.
+The prestigious Côte de Nuits is home to some of the world’s finest red wines, including 24 of Burgundy’s 33 grands crus (Romanée-Conti, Clos de Vougeot, Chambertin, etc.).

 Burgundy Wine Route.
 Route des Grands Crus